Joint Degree Program in Japanese Studies and Business

 The partnership between the Center for Japanese Studies and the Stephen M. Ross School of Business combines an opportunity to develop expertise in Japanese language, society, and economy with state-of-the-art training from one of the nation’s best business schools.
 This program prepares business leaders to meet the challenges of an increasingly complex global economy.

-This dual degree program is not open to students who have earned either the MBA or MA in Japanese Studies degree.
+This joint degree program is not open to students who have earned either the MBA or MA in Japanese Studies degree.
 Students registered in the first year of either program may apply.

-Students in this dual degree program have the option of beginning their course of study in the Horace H. Rackham School of Graduate Studies (as a CJS student) or in the Stephen M. Ross School of Business.
-The program is designed to be completed in three years and the dual degree is awarded simultaneously.
+This joint degree program is designed to be completed in three years and both degrees are awarded simultaneously.
 Students should plan their program in close consultation with the Student Advisor at the Ross School of Business, and the Director of Graduate Studies at the Center for Japanese Studies.

-Students admitted to this dual degree program must satisfy the following degree requirements:
+Students admitted to this joint degree program must satisfy the following degree requirements: